-Cathejell® was in-licensed by BioSyent Pharma from a European partner in and lubrication for various procedures including male and female cystoscopies, catheterizations and other endourethral operations, endoscopies, proctoscopies, rectoscopies and tracheal intubations.
+Cathejell® was in-licensed by BioSyent Pharma from a European partner in 2009.
+In

+2012, BioSyent Pharma launched Cathejell® in Canada.
+Cathejell® combines a sterile gel with lidocaine in a unique collapsible applicator syringe to ease patient discomfort for a range of medical procedures.
+Cathejell® is indicated for surface anesthesia and lubrication for various procedures including male and female cystoscopies, catheterizations and other endourethral operations, endoscopies, proctoscopies, rectoscopies and tracheal intubations.
 Cathejell® can also be used for the symptomatic treatment of pain in connection with cystitis and urethritis.